hammy414/Shippo/README.md

 > The shippo TSE challange for Joshua Sternfeld - Technology Support Engineer

 > I had a lot of fun learning your platform!

+## Information about challange (SQL)

+Please notice that there is a .txt file.
+The .txt file is for the SQL answers.

 ## Installing / Getting started

-Please notice that there is both a .docx file and the main function.
-The .docx file is for the SQL answers.

 ```shell
 git clone https://github.com/hammy414/shippo